pletzer/mint/README.md

 nmake
 ```

-You can check that the build was successful by typing:
+Check that the build was successful by typing:
 ```
 ctest
 ```